-As you would expect, we serve many people at our clinic and give them acupuncture for back pain.
+As you would expect, we serve many people from Edmonton at our clinic and give them acupuncture for back pain.
 Many come with a history of sitting too much and not getting enough exercise.
 But ironically, just as many, maybe even more, despite or because of extensive and consistent strength training and/or stretching, complain of low back pain and intolerance to sitting.
 Why is this?

 There can be many reasons.
 Here is one typical problem we see where regular stretching is not therapeutic and can make things worse.
 There is a natural curve in the lumbar region of the spine (called a “lordosis” in physio talk).
 When our back is in this normal curved state it is called the “neutral position”.
 Many modern jobs demand people sit all day causing the lower back to be chronically and excessively bent forward in an “unnatural way”, out of neutral position.
 Also, some physical jobs demand a person to bend forward for long periods of time or in repeated lifting sequences.
 This can cause the lower back to be over-loaded in a “flexed” or bent forward position.
 Many with back pain regularly stretch their back muscles routinely at work, at home or in yoga classes, because it feels great and relieves the pain.
 But, If you are doing this type of back flexion stretching, it may be re-stressing your already over-loaded and over-sensitive vertebral discs and joints.